Carl Grossberg (German, 1894–1940)

 In the early 1930s, he received numerous commissions to render industrial projects from companies such as Berlin’s electric utility (BEWAG); while also establishing an interior design practice, where he worked with modern architects such as Erich Mendelsohn and Adolf Meyer.
 In 1934, the year after the Nazis came to power, Grossberg was the subject of a monographic exhibition at Hanover’s progressive Kestner-Gesellschaft art association.
 The same year, he contributed a major wall mural on the subject of “industrial landscape” to the important Deutsches Volk—Deutsche Arbeit (German People—German Work) trade fair in Berlin.

 Grossberg’s sharp, precise brand of realism was not antithetical to the aesthetics of the Nazi regime, and his work was not included in the notorious Entartete Kunst (Degenerate Art) exhibition of 1937.
 In 1938, Grossberg was drafted again.
-In 1940, he died—possibly by suicide—in occupied France following a car accident.
+In 1940, he died in occupied France following a car accident.

 * * *

 Our Grossberg holdings are among the deepest of any public or private collection in the United States or Germany.
 In 2017–2018, Harvard’s Busch-Reisinger Museum presented Carl Grossberg: Works from the Merrill C. Berman Collection, the first monographic presentation of the artist’s work in an American museum.
 This installation was accompanied by a catalogue by curatorial fellow Melissa Venator.
-Adrian Sudhalter is currently preparing an in-depth, scholarly monograph on our Grossberg holdings (see cover image and sample spreads at left).
-Her essay on Grossberg’s 1935 painting Interieur (Stahlmöbel) (Interior [Steel Furniture]), Research, no. 3, exemplifies the object-based approach of this forthcoming volume (click here for a downloadable PDF).
+Our Research Curator, Adrian Sudhalter, is currently preparing the scholarly book Carl Grossberg: New Forms in the World of Technology (see cover image at left) to be published by Hirmer in September 2025.

 Drawings